-PSU does not require students to provide their social security numbers to be students at our University.
-However, the Internal Revenue Service (IRS) requires PSU to report tuition and fee information on the tax form 1098-T and they want your SSN to be included on the form to help in accurately processing who claims the tax credits.
+PSU does not require students to provide their social security numbers to be students at our university.
+However, the Internal Revenue Service (IRS) requires PSU to report tuition and fee information on the tax form 1098-T and they want the SSN to be included on the form to help in accurately processing who claims the tax credits.

-If you choose not to provide your social security number when applying as a Challenge student, you'll receive a letter from Portland State University in December or January pertaining to courses taken the prior calendar year stating that you are subject to a \$50 penalty.
+Any student who chooses not to provide their social security number when applying as a Challenge student will receive a letter from Portland State University in December or January pertaining to courses taken the prior calendar year stating that they are subject to a \$50 penalty.
 The IRS requires PSU to send this letter and it is at the discretion of the IRS as to whether they impose the \$50 fine.